When reading through the Bible, you’ve probably come across the word “Sabbath.”

 If you ever hear Seventh-day Adventists proclaim the importance of the Sabbath, rest assured this comes from deep-seated appreciation.
 It comes from recognition for its profound meaning when it comes to our relationship with Him.

 Sometimes human fervor for a certain principle can unintentionally come across in the form of “shoulds” or “musts,” but when you know the biblical ideal, that is all you need.
-God gives you the answers in prayerful study of His Word.
+God gives you the answers in a prayerful study of His Word.

-It’s true that early in the Old Testament, the details that surrounded Sabbath keeping might sound a bit extreme.
+It’s true that early in the Old Testament, the details that surrounded Sabbath-keeping might sound a bit extreme.
 God called out someone “gathering wood” on the Sabbath?1 And those that “profane” the Sabbath must be “cut off from his people”?2

-The context of the books of Exodus, Leviticus, Numbers and Deuteronomy is all about bringing the Israelites out of slavery.
+The context of the books of Exodus, Leviticus, Numbers, and Deuteronomy is all about bringing the Israelites out of slavery.
 They were used to working constantly.
 They were used to living primitively.
 They hardly knew about things as basic as personal hygiene or orderly conduct!
 So the concept of a Sabbath rest on each seventh day, as a memorial of the creation week in Genesis (“Remember” the Sabbath day…), took some explaining.
 It took soul-searching.
 And in some cases, they needed concrete enforcement so they could get it through their heads that yes, this rest with God is important!

 Later on, in the New Testament, God had to speak directly to people who treated the Sabbath legalistically, or as a rigid, burdensome requirement for salvation.
 The Pharisees (the religious rulers of the time) even got upset that Jesus and His disciples were picking heads of grain as they walked through a grainfield, saying it was “not lawful” to do on the Sabbath!